simonewebdesign/simonewebdesign/source/madebymany/index.md

 ---

 I didn’t make this page lightly; I have spent some time considering whether or not to really go for this. <b>I love a challenge.</b> I love the idea of working with people that are brilliant; whom I admire and respect.
 I know what it means to work together to make something great.
 And I look forward to making **Made by Many** better by my addition.
 I want to learn from you and I want to teach you and I want to learn things together.

+After all, [you do like challenges](https://madebymany.com/about) too, don't you?

 <br>
 <br>